johndpope/TPE2SFO/README.md

 - You can take another photo to detect.
 Finally, select "Complete the process" to see the detected list.

 ## Setup linkit 7688
 I disable the interaction between iPad and 7688 (line:107 and line:111 in GetPhotoVC).
-If you want to interact with 7688, make sure 7688 and iPad in the same subnet that iPad can find 7688.
+If you want to interact with 7688, make sure that 7688 and iPad are in the same subnet. that iPad can find 7688.
 Otherwise, it won't work.

 ## Contributors